 Understanding Gamma Radiation

 Gamma rays are photons that originate from the center of the nucleus, as opposed to X-rays, which originate from the orbital outside of the nucleus.
 Gamma rays have deeply penetrating energies between 20 keV and 20 MeV, which require an excess of shielding, as compared to beta and X-ray emitters.
 The only gamma-ray isotope currently in use is Ir-192.
 Other isotopes which emit both gamma- and X-rays are Iodine-125 (I-125) and Palladium-103 (Pd-103), which have lower energies and require higher activities to deliver the prescribed dose in an acceptable dwell time (<20 min).
 The latter isotopes are either not available in such activities or too expensive for this application.
-The dosimetry of Ir-192 is well ...
+The dosimetry of ...